heavy ion

 14 September 2023

-ATLAS observes top quarks in heavy-ion collisions
+ATLAS observes top quarks in proton-lead collisions

 The ATLAS Collaboration at CERN observes the production of top-quark pairs in proton-lead ion collisions.
 ATLAS’ new result confirms and builds upon an earlier observation made by the CMS Collaboration, expanding it into a new decay channel.